 Each district providing a program for dropout prevention and academic intervention program pursuant to the provisions of this section shall maintain for each participating student records documenting the student's eligibility, the length of participation, the type of program to which the student was assigned or the type of academic intervention services provided and an evaluation of the student's academic and behavioral performance while in the program.
 The school principal or his/her designee shall prior to placement in a dropout prevention and academic intervention or the provision of an academic service, provide written notice of placement or services by certified mail, return receipt request, to the student's parent, guardian, or legal custodian.
 The parent, guardian, or legal custodian of the student shall sign an acknowledgment of the notice of placement or service and return the signed acknowledgment to the principal within 3 days after receipt of the notice.
-The parents or guardians of student assigned to such a dropout prevention and academic intervention intervention and academic intervention and academic to service and return the signed acknowledgment to service and return the signed acknowledgment to the principal within 3 days after receipt of the notice.
 The parents or guardians of student assigned to such a dropout prevention and academic intervention program shall be notified in writing and entitled to an administrative review of any action by school personnel relating to such placement.